kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit-examples.md

 2. **Create tests/src/Unit folders:** Inside the my_module directory, create folders named tests/src/Unit.

-3. **Create a PHPUnit test file:** Inside the tests folder, create a new PHP file with the name of your test, for example, MyModuleTest.php.
+3. **Create a PHPUnit test file:** Inside the tests folder, create a new PHP file with the name of your test, for example, **MyModuleTest.php**.
+   **Note:** The convention is to append the word "Test" as a suffix to every test file.

 4. **Include the necessary dependencies:** In your test file, include the necessary dependencies using the use keyword.
 For example: **use Drupal\Tests\UnitTestCase;**